graphicscorelab/graphicscorelab.github.io/README.md

 # for *score makers* and *score players*

-# 15 November 2025 @ Pony Books, Tunnbindaregatan 19, Gothenburg Sweden
+## 15 November 2025 4pm - 6pm @ Pony Books, Tunnbindaregatan 19, Gothenburg Sweden

 Are you a musician, visual artist, instrumentalist, composer, performer, designer, sound artist, textile artist, octopus, improvisor or photographer?
 If so, your future may hold a Graphic Score Laboratory workshop...

 Graphic Score Laboratory is a cross-disciplinary workshop for people who play music (*score players*) and people who work with visual media (*score makers*).
 Score makers bring selected visual media to display in the space for score players to interpret as graphic musical scores.
 Through this format, Graphic Score Laboratory functions as a meeting space for artists and musicians.

+The inaugural Graphic Score Laboratory workshop on 15.11.2025 will take place as part of a full day of activities by the Pony Books Artist Network for the Göteborg International Biennial for Contemporary Art (GIBCA) Extended program.

 # FAQ